Tmux Integration

 Press prefix + w to open the worktree picker in a popup.

 The right panel shows a live preview of the tmux pane content (Claude Code output).
+Set "tmux": {"switcherPreview": false} in config to hide that panel, use the full popup for the fzf picker, and make ww tmux install emit the smaller popup binding.

 Keybindings